Women in Economics

 The WinE Retreat - run annually since 2013 - is open to young female and non-binary economists with positions (post-doctoral fellows, lecturers, researchers) at academic and research institutions, who obtained their PhDs less than five years prior to the retreat.

 The Retreat is organised by the WinE Committee.
 A scientific co-Chair is nominated by the Econometric Society.

 Research on Women in Economics

-WinE has created its WinE Bibliography, listing all research that looks at women in the economics profession.
+WinE has created its WinE Bibliography, listing academic journal articles and books that are related to women in academics and the economics profession.

 Women in European Economics

 In 2018, WinE tried to address the concern about how they could evaluate the status of women in economics without proper data.
 The results of such discussions lead to the development of a website presenting the results from a web-based tracking tool about the proportion of women working in economic research institutions in the 300 most highly-ranked economics departments in Europe.

 The data collection has been taken further, with financial support from EEA, by WinE Committee member, Guido Friebel, and Sascha Wilhelm, both at Goethe University, Frankfurt.